Slavophilia: Doctrine

 Besides Ukrainians and Belarusians, the Russian Empire also included the Poles, Slavs whose country had disappeared in 1795 after three neighboring states, including Russia, partitioned its territory.
 In 1815 the decisions of the Congress of Vienna expanded Russian control into more Polish-inhabited areas, including Warsaw.
 Poles proved to be a problem for the ideology of Slavophilism.
 The very name "Slavophiles" indicated that the characteristics of the Slavs were based on their ethnicity, but at the same time, Slavophiles believed that Orthodoxy equaled Slavdom.
-This belief was belied by very existence of Poles within the Russian Empire, who, while having Slavic origins, were also deeply Roman Catholic, the Catholic faith forming one of the core values of Polish national identity.
+This belief was belied by the very existence of Poles within the Russian Empire, who, while having Slavic origins, were also deeply Roman Catholic, with the Catholic faith forming one of the core values of Polish national identity.
 Also, while Slavophiles praised the leadership of Russia over other nations of Slavic origin, the Poles' very identity was based on Western European culture and values, and Poles saw resistance to Russia as resistance to something representing an alien way of life.
 As a result, Slavophiles were particularly hostile to the Polish nation, often emotionally attacking it in their writings.

 When the Polish uprising of 1863 started, Slavophiles used anti-Polish sentiment to foster feelings of national unity in the Russian people, and the idea of the cultural union of all Slavs was abandoned.
-With that, Poland became firmly established to Slavophiles as a symbol of Catholicism and Western Europe, that they detested, and as Poles were never assimilated within the Russian Empire -constantly resisting Russian occupation of their country - in the end, Slavophiles came to concede that annexation of Poland was a mistake when they realised that the Polish nation could not be russified.
+With that, Poland became firmly established to Slavophiles as a symbol of Catholicism and Western Europe, that they detested, and as Poles were never assimilated within the Russian Empire - constantly resisting Russian occupation of their country - in the end, Slavophiles came to concede that annexation of Poland was a mistake when they realised that the Polish nation could not be russified.

 "After the struggle with Poles, Slavophiles expressed their belief, that notwithstanding the goal of conquering Constantinople, the future conflict would be between the "Teutonic race" (Germans), and "Slavs", and the Slavophile movement turned to Germanophobia.